 This depends on what you mean by secure.
 In the interpretation of classic operating system security, the answer is yes.
 In particular, seL4 has been proved to enforce specific security properties, namely integrity and confidentiality, under certain assumptions.
 These proofs are very strong evidence about seL4’s utility for building secure systems.

 Some of the proof assumptions may appear restrictive, for instance use of DMA is excluded, or only allowed for trusted drivers that have to be formally verified by the user.
 While these restrictions are common for high-assurance systems, we are working to reduce them, for instance through the use of IOMMUs on x86 or System MMUs on ARM.

 If I run seL4, is my system secure?

 Not automatically, no. Security is a question that spans the whole system, including its human parts.
 An OS kernel, verified or not, does not automatically make a system secure.
 In fact, any system, no matter how secure, can be used in insecure ways.

 However, if used correctly, seL4 provides the system architect and user with strong mechanisms to implement security policies, backed by specific security theorems.

 What are the proof assumptions?

-The brief version is: we assume that in-kernel assembly code is correct, hardware behaves correctly, in-kernel hardware management (TLB and caches) is correct, and boot code is correct.
+The brief version is: we assume that the few lines of in-kernel assembly code are correct, hardware behaves correctly, in-kernel hardware management (TLB and caches) is correct, and boot code is correct.
 The hardware model assumes DMA to be off or to be trusted.
 The security proofs additionally give a list of conditions how the system is configured.

 For a more in-depth description, see the proof and assumptions page.